-Nasi Liwet Solo originated in the 18th-century Surakarta sultanate court as a breakfast dish for the royal household.
+Nasi Liwet Solo was formally adopted into the Surakarta court during the reign of Pakubuwana IX (19th century); Surakarta is ruled by a Sunan (Susuhunan), not a sultan.
 It traveled from palace to common kitchens in the 19th century.
-The 'Wongso Lemu' lineage (since 1950s, in Solo) is the most famous purveyor — they sell nasi liwet from a banana-leaf-lined steamer beginning at 4am to feed factory workers and early-shift commuters.
+The 'Wongso Lemu' lineage (since 1950s, in Solo) is the most famous purveyor — the Keprabon-area stalls near the kraton open in the evening (around 5pm) and sell into the night and early morning — an evening/night street-food destination rather than a dawn-only breakfast.
 The dish's defining feature is the COCONUT BROTH the rice is cooked in (vs plain water for nasi goreng) + the array of accompaniments served on a banana leaf 'pincuk' (cone-shaped wrapper).
 Distinguished from Sundanese 'nasi liwet' (Bandung style) which is plainer.

 Nasi Liwet Solo is the platonic Indonesian rice plate.
 Take a spoonful of the coconut-fragrant rice (the rice itself tastes finished — sweet from coconut, savory from chicken broth, herbal from lemongrass and salam), then add some shredded opor chicken (mild coconut curry), then a half telur pindang (brown shell, golden yolk, slightly tea-stained whites), then a small spoon of sambal goreng krecek (sweet-spicy crunch from cattle-skin), then sambal terasi on the side.
 Each bite is a different combination.
 The Sumber Jajanan ('source of snack') style of Solo cuisine.